 This is a very strong modification of the circuit model and there is the issue of possible invalidation of the model.
-We thus think such modifications should be clearly marked by the keyword redeclare.
-Furthermore, we think the modeller of the SimpleCircuit should be able to state that such modifications are not allowed by declaring a component as final.
+For this reason, such modifications have to be marked by the keyword redeclare.
+Furthermore, the model developer has to explicitly allow such type of modification by declaring a component as replaceable: -

 '''

-final Resistor R3(R=300);
+replaceable Resistor R3(R=300);

 '''

-It should also be possible to state that a parameter is frozen to a certain value, i.e., is not a parameter anymore:
+It is also possible to state that a parameter is frozen to a certain value, i.e., is not a parameter anymore: